The Van Alen

 Balcony light fittings

-We have a small stock of replacement oval and round balcony light fittings which are identical to those originally fitted - please ask the for details.
+We have a small stock of replacement oval and round balcony light fittings which are similar to those originally fitted - please ask for details.

 There are covered racks for residents’ bicycles in the underground car park.
 Cycles are not to be left anywhere else on the estate and must not be brought into the building.
 We have had problems with bicycles being stolen from the racks in the underground car park.
 Please always keep your bike securely locked to the rack and we suggest you photograph your bike and keep the photo in a safe place.